-Overseas trained nurses working in native English speaking countries will be eligible to register with NMC if they have registration and one year of practice in the country.
-They must provide proof that they have completed an English language assessment or examination as part of their registration in the country.
+Overseas trained nurses working in majority English speaking countries will be eligible to register with NMC if they have registration and one year of practice in the country.
+They must prove that they have completed an English language assessment or examination as part of their registration in the country.

-Non-EU nursing working in Ireland will be able to register through this route
+Non-EU nursing working in Ireland/Malta will be able to register through this route.